simonpcouch/assign/README.md

 # assign-claude-code

-A reusable GitHub workflow that runs Claude Code in an R package directory with R, package dependencies, and an MCP server to read R package documentation.
+A reusable GitHub workflow that runs Claude Code in an R package directory with R, package dependencies, and an MCP server to read R package documentation preconfigured.

 ## Usage